stonepros/stone/doc/dev/stone_krb_auth.rst

     Having this background information in mind, we can easily describe things
     like:

-        1. *Ceph Kerberos authentication* is based totally on MIT *Kerberos* implementation using *GSSAPI*.
+        1. *Stone Kerberos authentication* is based totally on MIT *Kerberos* implementation using *GSSAPI*.

         2. At the moment we are still using *Kerberos default backend